 The Best Strawberry Buttercream Frosting

-It doesn’t get better than fresh berry recipes in the summer time.
-The light and refreshing flavors are perfect for warm weather and the strawberries are super crisp and juicy.
-This strawberry buttercream is a favorite, as well as fresh strawberry pie, strawberry rhubarb crisp, strawberry crumb bars and strawberry shortcake biscuits.
+It doesn’t get better than fresh strawberry dessert recipes in the summer.
+This strawberry buttercream frosting is a favorite, as well as strawberry cream pie and strawberry shortcake biscuits.

 How to Make Strawberry Frosting

 - Whip the butter.
-In a large mixing bowl, whip the butter.
+In a large mixing bowl, whip the softened butter with a stand mixer fitted with a paddle attachment.
 Slowly add in 2 cups of powdered sugar and mix until combined.

 - Add vanilla and powdered sugar.
 Add vanilla and 1 more cup of powdered sugar and continue mixing.
 You may need to add a teaspoon or two of milk to thin the frosting down.